UBC-MDS/DSCI-532_2024_17_Global-CO2-Emissions-Tracker/reports/m1_proposal.md

 ## 1. Motivation and purpose

-### Our role:
-A team of UNEP (UN Environment Programme) officers and Intergovernmental Panel on Climate Change (IPCC) officers who want to raise awareness about CO2 emissions.

-### Target audience:
-The general public with an interest in the environment.

-### The problem the target audience is facing and how important it is:
-The target audience faces the problem of increasing CO2 emissions, leading to climate change, air pollution, ocean pollution, health problem issues and lastly social-economic impacts.
-It's crucial to solve this issue to protect the environment, human health, and ensure a sustainable future for all.

-### How our dashboard assist in solving this problem:
-Our Global CO2 Emissions Tracker can give our target audience overview by providing time-series information on global CO2 emissions, sources and trends.
-This dashboard will help individuals to understand and feel the magnitude of this problem.
+As UNEP and IPCC officers, our mission is to educate the public about the escalating CO2 emissions that are fueling climate change, contaminating our air and oceans, triggering health issues, and inducing socioeconomic disruptions.
+Understanding the gravity of this crisis is crucial for safeguarding our environment, preserving public health, and securing a sustainable legacy.
+To empower people in confronting this challenge, we've developed the Global CO2 Emissions Tracker—a sophisticated dashboard that offers a comprehensive view of CO2 emissions through detailed time-series data, pinpointing sources and trends.

+ This dashboard will help individuals to understand about the profound impact of CO2 emissions but also to evoke a tangible sense of the issue's urgency.
 They can track progress and be informed and can use it to assist on making decisions about personal and collective actions to reduce emissions.
-The CO2 data dashboard helps people understand CO2 emissions better by showing information in an easy-to-understand way.
-This makes people more aware of the problem, encourages them to take responsibility, and gets them involved in finding solutions to reduce CO2 emissions.
+By transforming complex emissions data into a user-friendly visual narrative, the dashboard cultivates a deeper understanding and appreciation of the challenge at hand, inspiring active engagement and spurring on a united front to champion the cause of emissions reduction.

 ## 2. Description of the data